crate-crypto/go-eth-kzg/readme.md

 Check out [`examples_test.go`](./examples_test.go) for an example of how to use this library.

-## Consensus specs

-This version of the code is conformant with the consensus-specs as of the following commit: `50a3f8e8d902ad9d677ca006302eb9535d56d758`

 ## Benchmarks

 To run the benchmarks, execute the following command: